ivndrae/EJC-Website/README.md

-Archive of Old Encode Website
+Archive of Old Encode Website -
-Revamped website is in new repo!
+The revamped website is in a new repo! (https://github.com/whi-ming/encodeWebsite)